Contributor page: Gary Istok

 Gary is well known as one of the most knowledgeable persons alive on LEGO’s history.
 His knowledge, especially of the early days of the LEGO Group, is simply amazing!

 If you ever have any questions about the history of the LEGO Group or a LEGO piece you cannot identify, Gary will dazzle you with incredibly detailed data, peppered with fascinating and colorful tidbits from the history of our favorite building blocks.

-Gary also created a detailed CD, called the Unofficial LEGO Sets/Parts Collector’s Guide, which covers LEGO’s history from 1949 to the 1980s.
-You can find pictures, sample chapters and pages of the CD, and purchase the CD on Gary’s website or in his Bricklink Store.
+Gary also created a detailed CD, called the Bricklink Store., which covers LEGO’s history from 1949 to the 1980s.
+You can find pictures, sample chapters and pages of the CD, and purchase the CD on or in his

 Here is just one sample of the appreciation for Gary’s work: